The Starknet page of Bitcoin Layers is under development.

 Starknet is exploring a hybrid DA solution, known as a volition.
 The volition model offers multiple DA options, such as Ethereum blobspace, Starknet DA, or third-party solutions such as Celestia.
 Importantly, this model would allow for users to choose their preferred DA solution per transaction.
 High value per byte transactions would favor Ethereum DA, while low value per byte transactions would logically use alternative DA.
 This is particularly relevant for the move to Bitcoin, as Bitcoin DA is considerably more scarce than Ethereum blobspace.

-Starknet will likely use an external sequencer thus mitigating MEV leakage to the L1
+Starknet will likely use an external sequencer thus mitigating MEV leakage to the Bitcoin L1

 Starknet is currently sequenced (ordered) by a centralized sequencer.
 The Starknet community has additionally researched decentralized sequencer, but have focused on alternative consensus protocols taking on this role (CometBFT as an example).